Professional Licensure Disclosure

 University of Hawai‘i Maui College offers the following programs that lead to professional licensure required within the State of Hawai‘i.
 Licensure and or professional certification information is included below and can also be found on our program websites below:

-1. Associate in Applied Science in Automotive Technology (AAS-AMT)
+Associate in Applied Science in Automotive Technology (AAS-AMT)

-2. Associate of Science Degree in Dental Hygiene (AS-DH)
+Associate of Science Degree in Dental Hygiene (AS-DH)

-3. Associate of Science Degree in Nursing - Registered Nurse (AS-NURS)
+Associate of Science Degree in Nursing - Registered Nurse (AS-NURS)

-4. Certificate of Achievement in Practical Nursing (CA-PRCN)
+Certificate of Achievement in Practical Nursing (CA-PRCN)

 Automotive Technology Certification

-The Automotive Technology program curriculum is aligned with the accrediting bodies of Automotive Service Excellence (ASE) and the National Automotive Technicians Education Foundation (NATEF).
+(NATEF).
 Graduates are eligible to take the ASE Certification test.
 The State of Hawaiʻi requires both the repair shop and the mechanic to be licensed.
-Additional requirements for automotive technicians include two years of on the job training or one year of on the job training and a two-year degree in automotive repair to qualify for certification.
-State certification information can be found at http://asecertificationtraining.com.
+Additional requirements for automotive technicians include two years of on-the-job training or one year of on-the-job training and a two-year degree in automotive repair to qualify for certification.
+State certification information can be found at ASE Certification Tests.

 Dental Hygiene Licensure

 The Dental Hygiene program is accredited by the Commission on Dental Accreditation, a specialized accrediting body recognized by the Council of Postsecondary Accreditation and the United States Department of Education.
-Graduates are eligible to take the National Board of Dental Hygiene Exam, National Clinical Examination, and apply for licensure with the Hawai‘i Board of Dental Examiners.
+Graduates are eligible to take the National Board of Dental Hygiene Exam, National Clinical Examination and apply for licensure with the Hawai‘i Board of Dental Examiners.
 Each State has its own requirements but they all require the NDHBE results and clinical exam.

 Nursing Licensure